Proxmox networking - part 3

 Planning and Documentation is 80%

-The most important is to plan in detail and document everything then label all cables and devices.
-There is many ways to skin the cat.
+The most important is to plan in detail and document everything, then label all cables and devices.
+There are many ways to skin the cat.
 You choose your way of doing it.
-I will give some examples and also we will talk about the apps we can run on our system.
+I will give some examples, and also we will talk about the apps we can run on our system.

 Forty years ago everything was more or less on paper and data-centers had some fancy wall size drawings showing the cabling.